California Driver Handbook - Administrative

-When a person is convicted of manslaughter resulting from evading police during a pursuit, he or she is subject to imprisonment in a state prison for a minimum of 4 to 10 years (CVC §2800.3(b)).
+When a person is convicted of manslaughter resulting from evading police during a pursuit, they are subject to imprisonment in a state prison for a minimum of 4 to 10 years (CVC §2800.3(b)).

-DMV keeps a public record of all your traffic convictions and collisions.
-Each occurrence stays on your record for 36 months, or longer, depending on the type of conviction.
+Your traffic convictions and collisions stay on your record for 36 months, or longer, depending on the type of conviction.

 The Negligent Operator Treatment System (NOTS) is based on negligent operator points and consists of a computer generated series of warning letters and progressive sanctions against the driving privilege.

-You may be considered a negligent operator when your driving record shows 1 of the following "point count" totals:
+You may be considered a negligent operator when your driving record shows one of the following “point count” totals: